kirkshoop/functionflawed/functionflawed.md

 int four, two = inc_each(inc_each(2, 0));
 ```

-"Thats not valid c++!", "If c++ had a language tuple, this would be easy!", "Other languages have a language tuple to solve this!", "Use library `std::tuple<>` to demonstrate composablity!"
+"Thats not valid c++!", "If c++ had a language tuple, this would be easy!", "Other languages have a language tuple to solve this!", "Use library `std::tuple<>` to demonstrate composability!"

 ```cpp
 std::tuple<int, int> inc_each(int v0, int v1) {return std::make_tuple(inc(v0), inc(v1));}